Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Tunnel-coupled Bose condensates

 with $i,j=1,2$.
-The first line in~\eqref{eq:Hamiltonian1D} contains the free part of the Hamiltonian, which includes the kinetic term.
-In the second line, the term $\sim g$ is the interaction term, and the hopping term $\sim J$ characterizes the tunneling strength between the two systems, which is determined from the overlap integrals of the radial wave function.
-Due to the spatial separation of the two condensates, intra-species interactions are considered to be negligible.
+The Hamiltonian consists of kinetic energy, contact interactions of strength $g$, and tunneling of amplitude $J$ between the two condensates.
+Due to the spatial separation of the two condensates, inter-species interactions are considered to be negligible.

+Throughout we adopt a \emph{spatially resolved two-mode} description that retains the full \(x\)-dependence of the fields \(\hat\Psi_{1,2}(x,t)\).
+In the homogeneous mean-field limit (Subsec.~\ref{app:phase_space_dynamical_regimes}), i.e., for spatially uniform fields, we recover the Smerzi two-mode approximation~\cite{Smerzi_2001}; beyond that limit (Sec.~\ref{Sec:Fluctuations}), spatial fluctuations couple to the zero mode, leading to instabilities absent in the standard two-mode model.